ShoutToMe/stm-sdk-ios/setup.md

 [NSLocationAlwaysUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18)

-Both are strings and should be set to something like: "Your location is used to let the station know what part of town you are in and so you can receive geo-targeted messages."
+Both are strings and should be set to something like: "Your location is used to let the station know what part of town you are in when you shout and to allow you to receive location-specific messages."

 You then need to request permission from the user to use their location.
 You can use your own location manager to do this or you can use the Shout to Me SDK Location Manager.